hpc-gridware/clusterscheduler/doc/markdown/manual/installation-guide/01_planning_the_installation.md

 Files and directories created during the installation process or by any of the OGE service components are owned by the admin-user.

 Using the root user as the admin user is not recommended due to security concerns.
-Installing Open Grid Engine or locating one of the master spool areas on a shared network file system, where the root user typically has fewer privileges than a dedicated admin user account, can also cause problems.
+Installing xxQS_NAMExx or locating one of the master spool areas on a shared network file system, where the root user typically has fewer privileges than a dedicated admin user account, can also cause problems.